Loading...

 apt-get install libompl-dev ompl-demos

-Note that this package does not include Python bindings.
+Note that this package does not include Python bindings at this time.

 Debian packages for OMPL are also found in ROS distributions.
 Note that these packages do not include Python bindings.
 To install the ROS version of OMPL you need to add the ROS repository to your list of sources (you have probably have done this already if you are using ROS):